Typestate via Revocable Capabilities: Related Work

-Within the framework of reachability types, effect systems relative to reachability-tracked values have been proposed informally from the very beginning, with potential applications including Rust-style ownership transfer and move semantics~\cite{DBLP:journals/pacmpl/BaoWBJHR21,DBLP:journals/pacmpl/WeiBJBR24}.
-However, until recently, reachability-sensitive effect systems have not been fully formalized nor implemented in a widely-used language. \citet{oopsla23} investigate compiler optimizations using an integrated type-effect-dependency system.
-While \citet{heWhenLifetimesLiberate2025} address memory management via flow-insensitive scoped allocations with guaranteed lexical deallocation, \citet{baoModelingReachabilityTypes2023} proved effect safety for a flow-insensitive effect system using logical relations, but without considering deallocation or other destructive effects.
-Most relevant to our work, \citet{dengKillEffects2025} formalize flow-sensitive kill effects with sound deallocation, which serves as the foundation for our approach to typestate tracking via revocable capabilities.
+Within the framework of reachability types, effect systems relative to reachability-tracked values were informally envisioned from the outset, with potential applications including Rust-style ownership transfer and move semantics~\cite{DBLP:journals/pacmpl/BaoWBJHR21,DBLP:journals/pacmpl/WeiBJBR24}.
+However, until recently, reachability-sensitive effect systems had been neither fully formalized nor implemented in a widely-used language. \citet{DBLP:journals/pacmpl/BracevacWJAJBR23} investigate compiler optimizations using an integrated type-effect-dependency system.
+While \citet{he26arena} address memory management via flow-insensitive scoped allocations with guaranteed lexical deallocation, \citet{DBLP:journals/pacmpl/BaoJ0BR25} proved effect safety for a flow-insensitive effect system using logical relations, but without considering deallocation or other destructive effects.
+Most relevant to our work, \citet{DBLP:journals/corr/abs-2510-08939} formalize flow-sensitive kill effects with sound deallocation, which serves as the foundation for our approach to typestate tracking via revocable capabilities.
 With the goal of putting theory into practice, and of studying the practical viability of the approach, the present paper supplies a prototype implementation as an extension of the Scala 3 compiler.